-The 10 Best PVE Scout Rifles in Destiny 2 (January 2023)
+The 10 Best PVE Scout Rifles in Destiny 2 (July 2023)

 8. Doom of Chelchis

 Doom of Chelchis is unreal.
 It’s craftable, it can benefit from Volatile Rounds on Void subclasses, it has a fantastic Origin Trait — it’s got it all.
 Plus, perks like Repulsor Brace, Firefly, Frenzy, Explosive Payload.
 You can even roll Firefly/Dragonfly on Doom of Chelchis.
-Hilarious.

 9. Tarnished Mettle

 Added in Season of Plunder, Tarnished Mettle is essentially an Arc Night Watch.
-It’s a lightweight frame with access to the Rapid Hit/Explosive Payload perk combo, and hey — it’s craftable!
+It’s a Lightweight Frame with access to the Rapid Hit/Explosive Payload perk combo, and — it’s craftable.
 If you love the feel of Night Watch but need an Arc weapon for whatever reason, Tarnished Mettle is there for you.

-10. Perses-D — Best Destiny 2 PVE Scout Rifles
+10. Vision of Confluence — Best Destiny 2 PVE Scout Rifles

-The only Stasis scout rifle on this list, Perses-D has the usual Headstone that you expect on Stasis weapons, but in most cases will be better off with Explosive Payload in the fourth column.
-It can also roll a Stats For All/One For All combo, which is nice.
-It’s a good pick for Stasis users who want a weapon that can benefit from Font of Might, and with the Hakke Breach Armaments Origin Trait, it even pops Stasis crystals more easily than other guns.
+The Vision of Confluence arrived in Season of the Splicer.
+While not the top choice for many players, this is still a good scout rifle for Guardians looking for a high-damage precision weapon.
+Having the same Precision Frame as the Hung Jury SR4, its selection of traits makes it stand out.
+Rewind Rounds refills an empty magazine based on the number of hits.
+Firefly rewards your precision kills with bonus reload speed and will make your targets explode, dealing Solar damage to nearby enemies.

+How to Get: Destiny 2 Vault of Glass Gear Guide – All Weapons, Armor, & Mods